Could your corporation be affected by the new dividend suspension rules?

 A payer corporation may be able to "release" a suspended dividend to recover RDTOH in a later year, under certain conditions.

-Specifically, a suspended dividend may be released if the recipient corporation (or any affiliated corporations) pay taxable dividends to individuals or third-party corporations, and the following conditions are met:
+Specifically, a suspended dividend may be released if the recipient corporation (or any affiliated corporations) pay taxable dividends to individuals or unconnected corporations, and all following conditions are met:

-• No other corporation (other than the payer corporation) has relied on any of those subsequent dividends to obtain an RDTOH refund.
+• No other corporation (other than the payer corporation) has relied on any of those subsequent dividends to obtain an RDTOH refund or to avoid the rules (unless it relates to an excess amount of subsequent dividends paid over the suspended portion).

 Who is affected?